brendonmiz/Mulivariate_Cookbook/README.md

 Appendix: Mel-Frequency Cepstral Coefficients

-Although the link indicates that this is TEX, the analysis was performed in R Markdown using R and compiled to an HTML format.
+Although the link indicates that this is TEX, the analysis was performed in R Markdown using R and compiled to a PDF using MikTex from within R Studio.